sgwcollins/onemethod/README.md

-This application was built for the onemethod
-It is a simple form used that take an email address and and then provides the users with an success full message the email than get sent to a mysql database
+This application was built for OneMethod.
+It is a single page microsite that allows the users to submit their emails to OneMethod.
+Users will receive a success message upon completion.
+The email address is sent to a MySQL database.

 Validation:
 Check for unique value